milab-inha/milab-inha.github.io/_pages/funding.md

 nav_order: 5
 ---

-We are deeply grateful to our funding sources, which enable us to push the boundaries of research in the domain of machine intelligence.
-Their continued support has been instrumental in our achievements and advancements.
+We deeply appreciate the support of our funders.
+Here is a list of projects funded through their generous contributions.

 ## Current Projects & Funding Agencies